eg2310g8/r2auto_nav/README.md

 ## Structure

 This repository contains all the code that is necessary for a TurtleBot to map a closed connected unknown maze (by following the wall on the robot's right) and shoot a ping-pong ball to an IR target (provided the firing mechanism used is the same as ours).
-You can look at the [Documentation](G2%20Documentation.pdf) file to see more details about our robot.
+You can go to our [Documentation](G2%20Documentation.pdf) file to read more details about our robot.

 - [r2wallfollower.py](r2wallfollower.py) file is the wall following code which has been calibrated to fit our robots' needs.
 This code also includes a subscriber to 'targeting_status' topic being published by the TurtleBot such that the robot can navigate the maze while continuously trying to detect the target.
 The robot will then fire when the target is detected before resuming its navigation once again if the map is not yet complete.
 - [r2targeting.py](r2targeting.py) file is the targeting and firing code which has been calibrated to fit our robots' needs.
 The target, in our case, radiates IR and we use a thermal camera to detect it.
 This file will be put into the RPi on the TurtleBot and will be run from inside the RPi on the TurtleBot.
 This code includes the publisher which will publish the 'targeting_status' topic to which the wall following code will subscribe.